mike1234-pixel/city-walks/README.md

 Only hashed passwords are stored in the database.

+## Email

+This app uses the `nodemailer` package to send emails from an administrator gmail account.
+The app is authenticated to control the gmail account using Google OAuth, which is set up using the `googleapis` package.

 ## Security

 The **helmet** package is used to add an extra layer of security.